meirumeiru/Kerbal-Joint-Reinforcement/ReadMe.txt

-	float	angularDriveSpring		5e12			--Factor used to scale stiffness of angular connections float	angularDriveDamper		25			--Factor used to scale damping of motion in angular connections float	angularMaxForceFactor		-1			--Factor used to scale maximum force that can be applied before connection "gives out"; does not control joint strength; -1 makes this value infinite
+	float	angularDriveSpring		5e12			--Factor used to scale stiffness of angular connections float	angularDriveDamper		25			--Factor used to scale damping of motion in angular connections

 Joint Strength Values